jaimefranm/GLM-ASIM/README.md

 * All GLM and MMIA peaks as well as their matching peaks and their representation in plots, per event
 * Some basic statistics (including the most important variables for further statistical studies in a *.mat* format)

+Giving special attention to the output *.mat* file called `vars_for_stats.mat`, where all important results can be found, its fields represent:

+* `all_delays_t`: A vector containing all MMIA delays in seconds for every correlated event (MMIA was not noise-only and MMIA and GLM files contained data). *Positive values show GLM coming after MMIA, and negative values show GLM coming before MMIA signal*.
+* `glm_mmia_matching_time_signal`: Four vectors (1st and 2nd for GLM, 3rd and 4th for MMIA) containing time (in seconds) and the signal peak value (in joules, after TCE conversion) of all matching peaks.
+Every row represents a different matching peak with time and signal values for GLM and the same for MMIA.
+* `matching_time_distribution`: Twelve position vector counting the number of matching peaks for every 2-hour time segment of the day.
+* `peak_relations`: Two vectors, where every row represents a correlated event with a minimum of *glm_min_peak_num* peaks for GLM and `mmia_min_peak_num` peaks for MMIA.
+First column represents the relation between matching peaks over all GLM peaks for that row-event, and the second column represents the same over all MMIA peaks for that event.

 ### First Execution Checklist <a name="checklist"></a>